eric-w-hart/resume/README.md

 ## PROFESSIONAL SUMMARY:
 A motivated and passionate individual with an advanced education, 30+ years of technology and security experience and a long list of quality skills and accomplishments.
-I bring strategic planning, threat assessment/threat modeling and a rich background across several industries to any organization.
+I bring strategic planning, threat assessment/threat modeling, ethical hacking, and a rich background across several industries to any organization.

 ## SKILLS SUMMARY: